-- Forest cover inventory: old seral forests with a standing timber volume of less than 300 m3/ha. - LiDAR-Based LBB Process: This process involves the use of various LiDAR-derived data to enable efficient identification of low-volume stands.
+- Forest cover inventory: old seral forests (250+ years old) with a standing timber volume of less than 300 m3/hectare. - LiDAR-Based LBB Process: This process involves the use of various LiDAR-derived data to enable efficient identification of low-volume stands.

-Table 15 provides details regarding the total area and the impact on the THLB of these low-productivity sites within the TFL.
+Table 16 provides details regarding the total area and the impact on the THLB of these low-productivity sites within the TFL.
+Figure 12 visually represents the areas within TFL 6